 TL;DR

 Nine of Hong Kong's ten largest office deals were owner-occupier purchases.
-With prices down 40-50% from 2019 peaks and yields below borrowing costs, corporates are buying while investment buyers stay sidelined.
+With prices down 40-50% from 2019 peaks and benefits below borrowing costs, corporates are buying while allocation buyers stay sidelined.
 A rare entry window exists for well-capitalised end-users.

 Nine of Ten Largest Hong Kong Office Transactions Were Owner-Occupier Purchases